4.9.11

 I sold a pet painting that day!

-In many neighborhoods, there are local weekend markets and culture events that usually will bring out emerging and hobby artists who are willing to show off their arts and have them priced very affordable for any pocketbook.
+In many neighborhoods, there are local weekend markets and cultural events that typically feature emerging and hobby artists willing to showcase their work at affordable prices for any budget.
 Some artists, including myself, have trusted art collectors to pay with installments.
-Also, some artists are up for trading art for what you have to offer.
+Additionally, some artists are willing to trade art for what you have to offer.
 I have traded paintings for furniture, labor, etc.

-Your purchase and admiration are well received by artists and your few bucks offered will most likely go towards MORE art supplies.
-It’s a win-win for everyone, and you generate a local economy with stores including the art supply stores, and framing stores, and you now have something decorative or profound for your spirit that may have a story and a connection with the artist.
+Your purchase and admiration are well received by artists, and your few bucks offered will most likely go towards MORE art supplies.
+It’s a win-win for everyone, and you generate a local economy with stores like art supply stores and framing stores.
+You now have something decorative or profound for your spirit that may have a story and a connection with the artist.

-If you happen to be friends or family of an emerging artist, you might be lucky to be gifted one or several of their artworks.
-My friends and family have collected my artworks proudly for years and it’s been joyful for me to share them.
+If you are friends or family of an emerging artist, you might be lucky to be gifted one or several of their artworks.
+My friends and family have proudly collected my artworks for years, and it’s been a joy for me to share them.
 It's fun to go visit them as I get to see my artworks in retrospect to the present works.

 Vancouver Cherry Blossom festival brought out the Plein Air (painting outside) artists.